linroger/FinanceCompendium/II. Economics/International/International Economics Theory and Policy/Part 2 - International Trade Policy/Chapter 11 - Trade Policy in Developing Countries.md

 Source: http://data.worldbank.org/indicator/NE.EXP.GNFS.ZS, http://data.worldbank.org/indicator/NE.IMP.GNFS.ZS

-section of this chapter, there is intense dispute about how much of that acceleration can be attributed to trade liberalization.
+In the next section of this chapter, there is intense dispute about how much of that acceleration can be attributed to trade liberalization.

 In addition, there is growing concern about rising inequality in developing countries.
 In Latin America at least, the switch away from import-substituting industrialization seems to have been associated with declining real wages for blue-collar workers, even as earnings of highly skilled workers have risen.